yury-lysogorskiy/lammps/doc/src/variable.rst

 be used in place of an equal-style variable, with the following two caveats.

-First, internal-style variables can be used except by commands that set the value stored by the internal variable.
-When the LAMMPS command evaluates the internal-style variable, it will use the value set (internally) by another command.
+First, internal-style variables require their values be set by code elsewhere in LAMMPS.
+When a LAMMPS input script or command evaluates an internal-style variable, it must have a current value set (internally) via that mechanism.
 Second, python-style variables can be used so long as the associated Python function, as defined by the :doc:`python <python>` command, returns a numeric value.
 When the LAMMPS command evaluates the python-style variable, the Python function will be executed.